 The Brown School provides tuition remission for the length of the student's program as long as academic progress is being made.
 To be eligible for tuition remission, courses must be taken at the graduate level.
 These include most Brown School and School of Medicine courses and skill labs and, depending on the program, courses numbered in the 400s and 500s in other schools.
-Courses offered through University College are non-remissible, and Brown School students cannot audit these courses.
+Courses offered through the School of Continuing & Professional Studies are non-remissible, and Brown School students cannot audit these courses.